nautobot/nautobot-app-golden-config/docs/navigating-backup.md

 The `backup_path_template` can be set in the UI.
 For navigation details [see](./navigating-golden.md#application-settings).

+The credentials/secrets management is further described within the [nautbot-plugin-nornir](https://github.com/nautobot/nautobot-plugin-nornir) repo.
+For the simplist use case you can set environment variables for `NAPALM_USERNAME`, `NAPALM_PASSWORD`, and `DEVICE_SECRET`.
+For more complicated use cases, please refer to the plugin documentation linked above.

 # Remove Settings

 The remove settings is a series of regex patterns to identify lines that should be removed.
 This is helpful as there are usually parts of the